htmlgraphic/Apache/README.md

 ##Docker Compose

-Build the **Apache** instance locally and setup a local MySQL database container for persistant database data, the goal is to create a easy to use development environment.
+Launch the **Apache** instance locally and setup a local MySQL database container for persistant database data, the goal is to create a easy to use development environment.
+Type `make` for more build options

 ```bash
 	$ git clone https://github.com/htmlgraphic/Apache.git && cd Apache